 We conclude that conventional explanations have been assessed as implausible and thus highly unlikely even though they cannot be absolutely ruled out.
 The expert report of the analysis of the digital picture excluded the possibility of subsequent manipulation of the image data file.
 After considering all of the available context information a mis-en-scène scenario seems to be as implausible as the occurrence of a made-up unknown person at the location by chance.
 In contrast, some circumstances of the case argue for the possibility of a paranormal incident.
-We identified four reasons: (1) the "incubation period" of the phenomenon, (2) the time of occurrence and the state of mind of the people directly concerned, (3) the psychical structure of one or more of the occurrence of paranormal phenomena, differences can be seen which do not fit into the "classical" patterns.
+We identified four reasons: (1) the "incubation period" of the phenomenon, (2) the time of occurrence and the state of mind of the people directly concerned, (3) the psychical structure of one or more of the people concerned, and (4) the location.
+Among typical patterns known as favourable for the occurrence of paranormal phenomena, differences can be seen which do not fit into the "classical" patterns.
 It seems to be an intermediate case because several factors argue for a place-linked anomaly, but there are also elements which could point to a person-centred aspect.
 However, ultimately the "extra" remained an enigma.